Threats to Monarchs from Natural Predators

 The largest losses occur at the egg stage, due to predation by insects, desiccation, or dislodgment from milkweed leaves by rain and wind.
 Monarch caterpillars and chrysalises — although somewhat less vulnerable — are also preyed on by invertebrate predators and parasitoids.

-However, for centuries the species has flourished in spite of these vulnerabilities, offset by the ability of a single female to lay 300-500 eggs
+However, for centuries the species has flourished in spite of these vulnerabilities, offset by the ability of a single female to lay 300-500 eggs.

 And the vivid markings of the monarch caterpillar and butterfly are thought to be aposematic (or “warning!”) coloration, clear signs for predators not to eat them because they have sequestered away plant poisons.

-This system works best for defense against vertebrates, notably birds and small rodents.
+This system works well for defense against vertebrates, notably birds and small rodents.
 When these animals consume a monarch caterpillar, they ingest the whole body and thus receive all the toxic cardenolides.
 In contrast, insects are capable of selectively eating the parts of the caterpillar that contain the least milkweed sap.
 This explains why insects are the more powerful predators.

 Vertebrate Predators